BBC Sessions (Green Day album): Critical reception

 At Metacritic, which assigns a normalized rating out of 100 from mainstream publications, the album received an average score of 84 based on four reviews, indicating "universal acclaim".

-Writing for Ultimate Classic Rock, Gary Graff stated that BBC Sessions "a welcome adjunct and a study in how consistently strong and exciting the group has been while handling changes - both subtle and dramatic - in its sound."
-Ian Winwood of Kerrang! rated the album four out of five stars, calling it a "collection of impossibly fluent songs delivered in momentary fashion."
+Writing for Ultimate Classic Rock, Gary Graff stated that BBC Sessions was "a welcome adjunct and a study in how consistently strong and exciting the group has been while handling changes – both subtle and dramatic – in its sound".
+Ian Winwood of Kerrang! rated the album four out of five stars, calling it a "collection of impossibly fluent songs delivered in momentary fashion".

 Track listing

-Tracks 1-4 recorded on 8 June 1994, tracks 5-8 recorded on 11 March 1996, tracks 9-12 recorded on 2 February 1998, and tracks 13-16 recorded on 28 August 2001.
-All lyrics written by Billie Joe Armstrong; all music composed by Green Day except "2000 Light Years Away", music by Green Day, Jesse Michaels, Rippinz, and Dave E.C.
+Tracks 1–4 recorded on 8 June 1994, tracks 5–8 recorded on 11 March 1996, tracks 9–12 recorded on 2 February 1998, and tracks 13–16 recorded on 28 August 2001.
+All lyrics written by Billie Joe Armstrong; all music composed by Green Day except "2000 Light Years Away" (music by Green Day, Jesse Michaels, Rippinz, and Dave E.C.).